2nd Generation Wood Heat Controller

 The active polarity of the outputs is set from this page.

-18B20 1-wire temperature sensors are individually serialized.
-The controller detects attached temperature sensors at power up but they must be manually assigned to a particular sensor ID and units of measure specified.
+Dallas 18B20 1-wire temperature sensors are individually serialized.
+The controller detects attached temperature sensors at power up but they must be manually assigned to a particular sensor ID and measurement units specified.

 *********** Change Log *********************